larry868/linkerpod/readme.md

 ## Promises

-1. Centralized Control: LinkerPod offers you a unified platform to manage your online presence effortlessly.
+1. **Centralized Control:** LinkerPod offers you a unified platform to manage your online presence effortlessly.
 From links to social profiles, public keys, personal information, and projects, it's all in one place, under your control.
-1. Simplified Link Management: Easily add, organize, and categorize your links to various online profiles, projects, and resources.
+1. **Simplified Link Management:** Easily add, organize, and categorize your links to various online profiles, projects, and resources.
 No more scattered links or outdated information.
-1. Branded Domains: Establish a professional and memorable online identity by connecting your custom domain.
+1. **Branded Domains:** Establish a professional and memorable online identity by connecting your custom domain.
 With LinkerPod, your digital presence will stand out.
-1. Effortless Sharing: Share collections of your links with a unique and simple URL.
+1. **Effortless Sharing:** Share collections of your links with a unique and simple URL.
 Whether it's a link-in-bio for your social media, a portfolio for your projects, or a curated list of your favorite resources, sharing is seamless.
-1. Privacy Empowerment: Your digital identity should be as private or public as you want it to be.
+1. **Privacy Empowerment:** Your digital identity should be as private or public as you want it to be.
 LinkerPod provides robust privacy controls, so you decide who can see your links and content.
-1. Developer Integration: If you're a developer, LinkerPod seamlessly integrates with your favorite tools and APIs.
-Showcase your GitHub repositories, Stack Overflow contributions, or any valuable information with ease.
+1. **Developer Integration:** If you're a developer, fork LinkerPod on GitHub and make it your own.

 ## Key features